mousepawmedia/devdocs/network/source/setup_linux/first_steps.rst

 -----------------------------

-While we use LibreOffice for all of our document work at MousePaw Media, there are two other office suites available that might be useful to you personally.
+While we use LibreOffice for all of our document work at MousePaw Media, there are three other office suites available that might be useful to you personally.

 Calligra
 ^^^^^^^^^^^^^^^^